 *Problem: Discovery 1 door lock button keeps falling down and re-locking the door

 Holding the sill lock button up to be able to open the door??
 Discovery doors, usually the rear sides and rear hatch, become intermittent, locking themselves when the door is slammed, or on rough road, or failing to unlock on the power locks.
 Also, if the one in the driver's door is at fault the doors might lock and unlock with no rhyme or reason - repeatedly.
 A small special spring has broken inside the latch in the door.
-Instead of replacing the entire latch assembly, we make and fit a new spring for $45 per latch, plus shipping.
+Instead of replacing the entire latch assembly, we make and fit a new spring for the old latch: call for price, plus shipping.
 This, of course, includes a thorough cleaning, adjustment and lubrication of the unit.
 Turnaround is one business day.

 Perhaps this should be under FAQs below: No, we do not have a pattern spring to sell you.
 Sorry.
 We make them up to fit the latch.
 To do it yourself just buy a spring of the same wire gage and diameter, cut out the bit you need, form the ends, and fit it.
 That's all we do.

 *Problem: Air suspension pump faults ((P38) New Range Rover)